Austin Riley Player Props: Braves vs. Brewers

-On Friday, Austin Riley (.714 slugging percentage in past 10 games, including five home runs) and the Atlanta Braves face the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
-First pitch is at 8:10 PM ET.
+On Saturday, Austin Riley (.732 slugging percentage in past 10 games, including five home runs) and the Atlanta Braves face the Milwaukee Brewers, whose starting pitcher will be Adrian Houser.
+First pitch is at 7:15 PM ET.

-He collected three RBI (going 2-for-4 with a triple and a home run) in his previous game against the Diamondbacks.
+He notched a home run while going 2-for-4 in his previous game against the Brewers.

 Austin Riley Game Info & Props vs. the Brewers